AngeloGaeta1990/Password_generator/README.md

 1. Offline mode: Allow users to generate passwords even when not connected to the internet, ensuring the tool's functionality in offline environments.
 1. Develop a reliable command-line interface (CLI) tool for effective user input handling and validation.
 1. Establish API integration: Create a tool that can interact seamlessly with external APIs to enhance functionality.

+### Achievements

+1. The user can fully customize the password by changing its length, amount of numbers, special characters, and upper and lower case letters.
+1. The user can deploy the repository locally and save the password and the username for the service of choice in a .csv file.
+1. The tool checks if the password is in the data breach list by using the PWNED API method.
+1. The tool is responsive and provides an easy walkthrough to the user.
+It handles errors efficiently and guides the user in the resolution.

 ### Flow chart